Pragya007/Steel-Application/README.md

 ## Installer
-- setup is to be installed in windows
+- Setup is to be installed in windows
 - Script file is generated while converting exe file to installer

 ## GUI